rachelrobbinsmayhill/Personal-Project/README.md

 - [x]  Import functions from wrangle.py module
 - [x]  Summarize dataset using methods and document observations
 - [x]  Clean data
-- [x]  Features need to be turned into numbers
+    - [x]  Address missing values, data errors, unnecessary data, renaming for functionality
     - [x]  Categorical features or discrete features need to be numbers that represent those categories
     - [x]  Continuous features may need to be standardized to compare like datatypes
-- [x]  Address missing values, data errors, unnecessary data, renaming
+    - [x]  Consider feature engineering to combine features or bin continuous data into categorical
 - [x]  Split data into train, validate, and test samples Using Python Scripting Program (Jupyter Notebook)
 - [x]  Create prepare function within wrangle.py
-- [x]  Store functions needed to prepare the data such as:
+- [x]  Store functions needed to prepare the data
-   - [x]  Cleaning Function: to clean data for exploration
 - [x]  Ensure all imports needed to run the functions are inside the wrangle.py document

 #### 4.EXPLORE